 - Walks will enable visitors to enjoy the sights, sounds and smells of our area.
 The area is very busy with a wide variety of shops selling all sorts of foods and material that visitors may not have seen before.
 We may be able to take small groups into shops but please let us know before-hand so that we can arrange this.

-- Please note – for wheelchair users, lifts and ramps are available at the places of worship but please notify us in advance if this is the case, to ensure all needs are accomodated for.
-For some places of worship – wheelchair wheels will need to be taped up (usually with masking tape or similar) to ensure prayer rooms are kept clean and to respect the wishes of those communities.
+- Please note – for wheelchair users, lifts and ramps are available at the places of worship but please notify us in advance if this is the case, to ensure all needs are accommodated for.
+For some places of worship – we can lay down special cloths for wheelchair users to move along to ensure the prayer spaces are kept clean.
+We need to be notified in advance in you are bringing someone who requires use of a wheelchair.
+Alternatively, if the wheelchair user can come out of their wheelchair and use another wheelchair we can provide clean, indoor friendly chairs in the places of worship.
+Again, please notify us of this in advance.

 We also have a variety of carefully differentiated Activity Sheets based on our Faith Trails, that can help extend the children’s learning back in the classroom.
 These are currently only available as part of a Faith Trail visit and prices start from as little as £2.50.
 All activity sheets are related to the New Agreed Syllabuses and are factually accurate for each religion (Judaism, Hinduism, Christianity, Islam and Sikhism).